From Audit to Redesign: Rebuilding Envirolite's E-Commerce Experience

 companyEnvirolite · Troy, Michigan

-toolsFigma · Shopify
+toolsFigma · Shopify · Claude Code

-03 - Behavioral AnalysisHeatmap Testing & User Interaction Insights
+04 - Behavioral AnalysisHeatmap Testing & User Interaction Insights

-Before proposing structural changes to the site’s information architecture and navigation, I wanted to understand how real users were interacting with the existing experience.
+Before proposing changes to the site’s information architecture and navigation, I wanted to understand how real users were interacting with the existing experience.
 Rather than relying solely on heuristic evaluation or subjective critique, I conducted a behavioral analysis using a custom heatmap testing script.

 To do this, I used Claude Code to generate a lightweight script that could be implemented directly within the Shopify theme’s Liquid file, allowing interaction data to be captured without introducing third-party tooling.